react-native-community/discussions-and-proposals/proposals/0000-enhanced-lifecycle-aware-module-registry.md

 ## Summary

 This RFC proposes a framework to enhance the module registry in React Native by introducing a lifecycle-aware system for native modules.
 The goal is to address the current gap in handling application lifecycle events, similar to Flutter's `FlutterApplicationLifeCycleDelegate` on iOS and `Application.ActivityLifecycleCallbacks` on Android.
 The design enables seamless integration of native modules with application lifecycle events across iOS and Android platforms.
-There is also Expo Modules Core that handles this, but React Native does not have this by default and it requires Expo to be used in such cases.
+There is also Expo Modules Core that handles this via `ExpoAppDelegateSubscriber` and `ReactActivityLifecycleListener`, but React Native does not have this by default and it requires Expo to be used in such cases.

 ## Motivation